-Page No. Forward-looking statements Assumptions Risk factors 7 Overview of the business and overall performance - About the Group "Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas."
+Page No. Forward looking statements Assumptions Risk factors 6 Overview of the business and overall performance - About the Group "Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas."
 The countries in which the Group operates support the exploitation of unconventional oil and gas.
 The countries in which the Group operates may change their regulatory environment which might adversely impact the exploitation of unconventional oil and gas resources.
-8 Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia - Overview "The area is remote and sparsely populated and the Board believes that it is well suited for oil and gas projects."
+7 Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia - Overview "The area is remote and sparsely populated and the Board believes that it is well suited for oil and gas projects."
 The area is well suited for oil and gas projects.
 As the Beetaloo Basin is relatively under-explored it may not have shale oil, shale gas and basin centered gas accumulations ("BCGA") potential.
-8 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and BCGA potential."
+7 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and BCGA potential."
 The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and BCGA potential.
 As the Beetaloo Basin is relatively under-explored it may not have shale oil, shale gas and BCGA potential.
-9 Beetaloo basin, Northern Territory, Australia -Transformational Farm out of Beetaloo unconventional acreage This section in the document from "On 21 August 2014fracture stimulated wells." contains forward- looking statements pertaining to the intended work programme, near term expectations and bringing the project toward commerciality.
-The work programme will occur as expected and the project will be brought towards commerciality.
-The risks are (1) the work programme does not proceed as planned and /or (2) the project is not brought to commerciality.
-9-11 Beetaloo basin, Northern Territory, Australia - Current Activity This section of the document from "Kalala S-1 is the first of Falcon's fully funded and uncapped, 2015 three well drilling and evaluation programme in the Beetaloo Basinwith no financial impact on Falcon." contains forward looking statements.
-The Group has assumed that the nine well programme will proceed as planned.
-The risks are (1) the work programme does not proceed as planned and /or (2) the project is not brought to commerciality.
-12 Karoo basin, South Africa - Current Activity "In addition, the South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament in October 2014 that the government was soon expected to issue companies with licences to explore for shale gas."
-The awarding of the exploration right over the acreage will occur in 2015.
+7-8 Beetaloo basin, Northern Territory, Australia -Transformational Farm out of Beetaloo unconventional acreage This section in the document from "On 21 August 2014fracture stimulated wells." contains forward- looking statements pertaining to the intended work programme, near term expectations and bringing the project toward commerciality.
+The work programme will continue as anticipated and the project will be brought towards commerciality.
+The risks are (1) the work programme does not continue as planned and /or (2) the project is not brought to commerciality.
+8-9 Beetaloo basin, Northern Territory, Australia - Current Activity This section of the document from "Kalala S-1 was the first of Falcon's fully funded and uncapped, 2015 three well drilling and evaluation programme commence immediately post drilling Beetaloo W-1 well." contains forward looking statements.
+The Group has assumed that the nine well programme will continue as planned.
+The risks are (1) the work programme does not continue as planned and /or (2) the project is not brought to commerciality.
+11 Karoo basin, South Africa - Current Activity "The South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament in October 2014 that the government was soon expected to issue companies with licences to explore for shale gas."
+The awarding of the exploration right over the acreage will occur in 2016.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
-12 Karoo basin, South Africa - Current Activity "The Board now expects that the exploration right over the acreage will be awarded in 2016."
-Note: In the MD&A for the 3 months ended 30 June 2015, the Group had indicated that it expected the award of the exploration right over the acreage would occur in 2015.
+11 Karoo basin, South Africa - Current Activity "On 9 March 2016, Falcon announcedThe Board now expects that the exploration right over the acreage will be awarded in 2016."
 The awarding of the exploration right over the acreage will occur in 2016.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.